TULiberalArts/Geography-and-Urban-Studies/pages/undergradaute.md

 ## Globalization

-We are interested in studying the diverse processes that constitute globalization and its impacts on urban conditions and people’s daily lives in cities in both US and international contexts.
+-We are interested in studying the diverse processes that constitute globalization and its impacts on urban conditions and people’s daily lives in cities in both US and international contexts.
 Our interest is in the urban and regional dimensions of these changes: in labor markets, labor flows, immigration, and welfare state restructuring; identity, culture, and concepts of citizenship; and social and cultural processes in domestic and international settings.

 We are interested in studying the diverse processes that constitute globalization and their impacts on urban conditions and people’s daily lives in cities in both US and international contexts.
 Our interest is in the urban and regional dimensions of these changes: in capital flows, labor markets, labor flows, immigration, and welfare state restructuring; identity, culture, and concepts of citizenship; and social and cultural processes in domestic and international settings.